Jan Ladislav Dussek: Early years

 The Dussek family had a long history as professional musicians, starting at least as early as Jan Ladislav's grandfather Jan Josef Dusík (b.
 1712), and lasting in the Moravian branch of the family at least into the 1970s.
 Jan Ladislav's mother, Veronika Dusíková (née Štěbetová), played the harp, an instrument, along with the piano, for which her son went on to write much music.
 His father, Jan Josef, was also a well-known organist and composer.
-His sister, Katerina Veronika Anna Dusíkova, was also a musician and composer.
+His sister, Kateřina Veronika Anna Dusíkova, was also a musician and composer.

 Jan Ladislav, the oldest of three children, was born on 12 February 1760 in the Bohemian town of Čáslav, where his father taught and played the organ.
 His first musical instruction came from his father, who began teaching him piano at 5, and organ at age 9.
 His voice was also found to be good, so he also sang in the church choir.